peteraritchie/EffectiveIoC/README.md

 EffectiveIoC is not meant to replace existing IoC containers.
 EffectiveIoC had some simple requirements:
 - Resolution of types not necessarily in current AppDomain
 - Simple app.config configuration (see above)
-- Supprt constructor dependency injection
+- Support constructor dependency injection
 - Resolution of instances by name
 - Creation of closed generic type instances from open generic type mappings
 - Time-boxed to less than a week of work